heptarch/heptarch.github.io/qml.md

   characterize the limitations of NISQ devices for tasks like Hamiltonian simulation?
 - What is the link between Grover search and the Heisenberg limit?
-- Are there ways to parametrize signal-processing and metrological techniques to optimize, e.g. energy estimation protocols on ISQ/EFT devices?
+- Are there ways to parametrize signal-processing and quantum metrology techniques to optimize, e.g. energy estimation protocols on ISQ/EFT devices?
 - How can we leverage Shor's algorithm (and the Hidden Subgroup Problem more generally) to design learning algorithms?
 What is the corresponding